Jouri-IT/holbertonschool-hbnb/part1/holbertonschool-hbnb.md

 All four entities also carry the same base fields — a UUID4 `id` and `created_at` / `updated_at` timestamps — so every record can be uniquely identified and traced over time.

 ---
 ## 4. API Interaction Flow

 This section walks through four representative API calls and how a request moves through the system: client → Presentation Layer → `HBnBFacade` → Business Logic Layer → Persistence Layer, and back.
-The Presentation Layer only ever talks to the facade, same as described in Section 2.
+The Presentation Layer only ever talks to the facade, as described in Section 2.

 ### 4.1 User Registration